dmcguire81/caml-mimic/README.md

 * `preds_test.psv`, a pipe-separated value file containing the HADM_ID's and model predictions of all testing examples
 * `train_new_model.sh`, which trains a new model with the hyperparameters provided in the paper.

-To reproduce our F-measure results from the predictions, for example the CNN results on MIMIC-II, run `python get_metrics_for_saved_predictions.py predictions/CNN_mimic2_full`.
+To reproduce the original F-measure results from the original predictions, for example the CNN results on MIMIC-II, run `python get_metrics_for_saved_predictions.py predictions/CNN_mimic2_full`.

+---
+---
+---

+> Below is the original README.md text for reference.

 ---